 - Impulsa Industria: created by the Uruguayan Chamber of Industries, this incubator is aimed at industrial companies and entrepreneurs.

-- Ingenio: this incubator was funded by the Technological Laboratory of Uruguay (LATU) in 2001 and it’s the country’s first incubator.
+- Ingenio: this incubator was the first of its kind in Uruguay, funded by the Technological Laboratory of Uruguay (LATU) in 2001.

-There are also accelerator programs that provide tutoring, workshops and networking sessions with investors and corporate partners to help new companies and entrepreneurs, such as Acelerador 500 Montevideo.
+There are also accelerator programs that provide training, workshops and networking sessions with investors and corporate partners to help new companies and entrepreneurs, such as Acelerador 500 Montevideo.

-With a total investment of 800 million dollars, Antel, the state-owned telecommunications company, expects to provide full national FttP coverage by 2022.
+With a total investment of 800 million dollars, Antel, the state-owned telecommunications company, expects to provide complete national Fiber to the Premises (FttP) coverage by 2022.
 Uruguay is also one of the very few countries in the world where broadband access via cable modem is non-existent.

 Skills & Employment

-Uruguay’s public education system is one of the best in the region and the literacy rate is 96%.
-In terms of technological skills, Uruguayans begin learning technological skills from the first years of primary school, thanks to the One Laptop per Child program (OLPC).
+Uruguay’s public education system is one of the best in the region and the country’s literacy rate is an astounding 96%.
+Uruguayans begin learning technological skills from their first years of primary school thanks to the One Laptop per Child program (OLPC).

-In terms of employment, approximately 13,000 people work in the IT industry in Uruguay, according to the 2019 Uruguayan Chamber of Information Technologies (CUTI) Annual Survey and unemployment rate is virtually zero.
+In terms of employment, approximately 13,000 people work in the IT industry in Uruguay, according to the 2019 Uruguayan Chamber of Information Technologies (CUTI) Annual Survey and the unemployment rate in this sector is virtually zero.

-Currently, 11% of all college students enroll in Engineering programs, although many other students are opting to enroll in other degrees such as electronics and information technologies, which are also highly demanded by IT companies.
+Currently, 11% of all college students enroll in engineering programs, although many other students are opting to enroll in other majors such as electronics and information technologies, which are also highly demanded by IT companies.
 Overall, the country produces 1 engineer per 8,000 inhabitants.

 According to 2016 data, most IT graduates get their degree from the public university, UdelaR (57%), although more and more students are opting for private colleges.